deeheber/Danielle-s-Blog/src/content/blog/strands-agent-template.md

 ## What I Built

-The <a href="https://github.com/deeheber/strands-agent-template" target="_blank" rel="noopener noreferrer">strands-agent-template</a> repo is a GitHub template that gives you everything you need to deploy a <a href="https://strandsagents.com/latest/" target="_blank" rel="noopener noreferrer">Strands agent</a> to AWS Bedrock AgentCore Runtime.
+The <a href="https://github.com/deeheber/strands-agent-template" target="_blank" rel="noopener noreferrer">strands-agent-template</a> repo is a GitHub template that gives you everything you need to deploy a <a href="https://strandsagents.com/latest/" target="_blank" rel="noopener noreferrer">Strands agent</a> to Amazon Bedrock AgentCore Runtime.
 Click "Use this template" and you're most of the way there.

 What's included: